 The Cowichan Valley Regional District and City of Courtenay were the host local governments for the Vancouver Island pilot program.
 In total, the participating Vancouver Island local governments represent some 250,000 people.

 - The Cowichan Valley series comprised a set of three sessions held during the June – July 2008 period.
-For links to each seminar in the series, click here.

 - The Comox Valley series comprised a set of three sessions held during the September – November 2008 period.
-For links to each seminar in the series click here.

 The Learning Lunch Seminar Series is the first step in building a regional team approach so that there will be a common understanding and consistent messaging regarding on-the-ground expectations for rainwater management and green infrastructure.